gasilva/dataAndModelsCovid19/README.md

 |Italy  |02/29/20  |200             |525450|0   |0   |129|71 |157|302  |0.2731|0.2884|0.2461|
 |US     |02/19/20  |200             |23452805|0   |0   |135|167|472|194  |0.7096|0.1996|0.3107|
 |India  |03/10/20  |200             |37519697|0   |0   |265|362|81 |128  |0.9216|0.3379|0.4319|

+The Brazlian States and Sao Paulo region follows the same logic.

 ## Databases Used in This Study